skierpage/hydrogen_ladder_svg/README.md

 *  Error Line 21, Column 133: end tag for "font-face" which is not finished
    <font-face font-family="Arial embedded" units-per-em="2048" font-weight="normal" font-style="normal" ascent="1852" descent="423"/>
 This suggests it wants to have some child element.

+== Cleanup ==
+The main content is nestead g1234 > g1232 > container-id1 > id1 (which has a clip path) > g1228.
+Could remove most or all of these.

+Remove all the ooo: attributes

+Remove the <defs> section that names slide elements and is out-of-date.

 == DONE: Summary so far ==
 "The Clean Hydrogen Ladder (now up to v4.1)" could be a single interactive SVG.